evanfreeze/evanfreeze.com/src/content/books/2024/11/the-age-of-magical-overthinking.md

 Many of the biases discussed here are everywhere in American life—maybe even just "human life" as we all become more connected through the internet.

 Each chapter tackles a different bias, so it gives you natural break points to methodically read through it.
-I enjoyed the author's voice and relatabbility.
+I enjoyed the author's voice and relatability.

 This is definitely a useful book for the current moment.